adamfoneil/adamfoneil/README.md

 When coworkers get stuck, I like to help with demo projects to sketch out possible solutions and to get the benefit of a clean slate:
 - In [ChunkUpload](https://github.com/adamfoneil/ChunkUpload) for example, I sketched out an approach to supporting large file uploads
 - In [NotifyDemo](https://github.com/adamfoneil/NotifyDemo) for example, I tried to implement a SignalR demo.
 But I get stuck too!
 I have no problem hiring people to fill in gaps in my knowledge.
+- In [ParseAndViewNative](https://github.com/adamfoneil/ParseViewAndNative) we had a little algorithm challenge to consider different ways to handle rules around how our AerieHub product prioritizes file extensions when given a list.
+We were able to compare solutions with tests.

 I work on many other odds and ends:
 - I'm learning Blazor, and have a [demo project](https://github.com/adamfoneil/BlazorServerDemo) I'm working on intermittently.
 I really like what Blazor's about.
 (Subtext: I don't like JavaScript.)